DavidQiC/IS2545_DELIVERABLE_2/README.md

 ## CitySim9002 Requirements

->FUN-FIVE-VISITORS.
+### 1. FUN-FIVE-VISITORS.
 Five visitors, numbered 1 through 5, shall traverse the City, one after the other.

 In /SQAHW2/src/edu/pitt/CitySim9002.java,  the following code ensure only 5 visitors shall traverse the City, one after the other.